Mark-zjtang/MIMO-VLA/README.md

 VLASCD: A Visual Language Action Model for Simultaneous Chatting and Decision Making (also termed MIMO-VLA)
 ======
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md) ![Apache 2.0 License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)[![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)
-## :fire: Overview of the MIMO-VLA (Finding our [paper](https://arxiv.org/abs/2410.15885))
+## :fire::fire::fire: Overview of the MIMO-VLA (Finding our [paper](https://arxiv.org/abs/2410.15885))
 ![images](mimo_vla_framework.png)

 *In this study, we explore how to develop a multimodal pre-training framework to address the inherent task mutual exclusion in MISO architectures during MIMO scenarios (e.g., parallel multi-tasks output processing), where competing conflicts arise among different tasks sharing output channels, leading to imbalanced model optimization and significant performance degradation in specific tasks. we propose a unified MIMO training architecture with parallel multi-task output capabilities—the Visual Language Action Model for Simultaneously Chatting and Decision Making.
 We refer to this method as VLASCD or MIMO-VLA, and in the following, we will use these two names interchangeably.
 Experiments show that MIMO-VLA surpasses state-of-the-art VLA models, RL, and decision transformers in decision-making while maintaining fluent dialogue, thanks to our continuous-action handling, cost function design, and label smoothing techniques.*